imbaky/Rot-N/README.md

 note that the alphabet is considered cyclic, so that once the ‘z’ or ’Z’ have been reached, we start counting back from the letters ‘a’ or ‘A’.

-For example, using ROT13, the message:
-Secreti Spartanam Cursus perdere! would be encrypted as:
-Frpergv Fcnegnanz Phefhf creqrer!
+For example, using ROT13, the message:  Secreti Spartanam Cursus perdere! would be encrypted as:                  Frpergv Fcnegnanz Phefhf creqrer!

 because: S+13= F, e+13 = r, c+13 = p, ...

 ROT13 is still being used today, but only when weak encryption is necessary (e.g. to hide bunch lines in jokes or to hide answers to puzzles).

-In the standard ROT13, only the letters are encrypt ed, other characters such as punctuations or digits are left unchanged.
+In the standard ROT13, only the letters are encrypted, other characters such as punctuations or digits are left unchanged.
 However several variations exist.
 In particular, a more general version of ROT13 is ROT-n where instead of adding 13 to a letter, another value (n) is used.
-The value of n can be a simple integer or a more complex and diffi cult to guess function.
+The value of n can be a simple integer or a more complex and difficult to guess function.

 For example, using ROT5, the sentence: Secreti Spartanam Cursus perdere! would be encrypted as:                 Xjhwjyn Xufwyfsfr Hzwxzx ujwijwj!